valory-xyz/price-oracle/docs/index.md

 ## Demo

-In order to run a local demo of the Price Oracle with a Hardhat node  service:
+In order to run a local demo of the Price Oracle service with a Hardhat node:

 1. [Set up your system](https://docs.autonolas.network/open-autonomy/guides/set_up/) to work with the Open Autonomy framework.
 We recommend that you use these commands: